-I'm not going to sit here and brag about how awesome I am at smacking down my AI rivals, because I've nudged the difficulty to one below average for the time being—better to get more out of the game, quicker, for the purposes of pieces like this.
-I expect that, when I switch it up, these high-attacks-into-flurried-punches-into-uppercut combos (ideally using the splendidly hirsute Sub-Zero, another series stalwart) will suddenly prove less effective.
+I'm not going to sit here and brag about how awesome I am at smacking down my AI rivals, because I've nudged the difficulty to one below average for the time being – better to get more out of the game, quicker, for the purposes of pieces like this.
+I expect that, when I switch it up, these high-attacks-into-flurried-punches-into-an-uppercut combos (ideally using the splendidly hirsute Sub-Zero, another series stalwart) will suddenly prove less effective.
 But right now, not even a sun god can stand up to my basic but effective move-set.

-It's certainly gross, stomach turningly so at times—but Derek's emphasis of the game's technical achievements convincingly sells it as a title that goes beyond bloody death moves.
-He's after the hardcore like never before, aiming his sights on the fighting game community that's, for the longest time, preferred Street Fighter variants to whatever Mortal Kombat has had to offer.
+It's certainly gross, stomach turningly so at times – but Derek's emphasis of the game's technical achievements convincingly sells it as a title that goes beyond bloody death moves.
+He's after the hardcore like never before, aiming his sights on the fighting game community that's, for the longest time, preferred Street Fighter variants to whatever Mortal Kombat's had to offer.